simoncblyth/opticks/notes/issues/U4_CollectGenstep_G4Cerenkov_modified_needs_access_to_matline_or_need_to_convert_from_materialIndex_later.rst

 * this suggests that stree should live inside SSim then SGeo/CSGFoundry can vend the SSim:sim/stree functionality

+* DONE : moved SSim::Create into G4CXOpticks::setGeometry to instanciated
-* TODO: look into SSim lifecycle : it should get instanciated sooner at higher level and get adopted by CSGFoundry presumably
+  it sooner at higher level that former place in CSGFoundry::CSGFoundry thence SSim::Get is used from CSGFoundry

 * in some sense SSim and stree need to switch places : the use of stree at highest level is not really appropriate, but SSim at higest level makes sense